Your Daily Challenge:

-Sometimes I don’t think we all stop and think about these questions as they pertain to our physical being.
+Sometimes I don’t think we all stop and reflect on these questions as they pertain to our physical being.
 I was recently working with a teenage girl that is in the process of trying to figure things out.
-She is admittedly addicted to “any potato product, pasta, and bread”.
-She will eat a very limited selection of vegetables, does not like condiments of any kind, will not eat a salad or salad dressing, does not like meatloaf, meatballs, hamburger ~ any ground meat.
+She is admittedly addicted to “any potato product, pasta, and bread.”
+She will eat an insufficient selection of vegetables, does not like condiments of any kind, will not eat a salad or salad dressing, does not like meatloaf, meatballs, hamburger ~ any ground meat.
 Will not eat a sauce or gravy and loves eggs and cheese.
-She will eat “plain grilled chicken, some fish, eggs and any junk food known to man”.
+She will eat “plain grilled chicken, some fish, eggs and any junk food known to man.”

-OK, I can sort of understand those thoughts and feelings, they need to be respected and we need to work with the things she is willing to try, little by little exposing her to new tastes and food ideas.
+OK, I can sort of understand those thoughts and feelings, they need to be respected, and we need to work with the things she is willing to try, little by little exposing her to new tastes and food ideas.
 She will eventually find some new things that she will like and be willing to work into her daily diet.
-To be perfectly honest, my teenage diet was a nightmare so I can relate to this challenge.
-Then she told me her doctor told her during her recent annual physical that she has ‘high cholesterol’ and needed to revamp her food plan, not a surprise.
+My teenage diet was a nightmare so I can relate to this challenge.
+Then she told me her doctor said during her recent annual physical that she had ‘high cholesterol’ and needed to revamp her food plan, not a surprise.
 While the cholesterol issue is a controversial one with a lot of conflicting information, I will not get into that debate here.

 My question to her —

 Are you ready for a lifetime of prescriptions or would you like to alter your eating habits now and see if you can change the course of your destiny with natures medicine, Living Fit Food List?